yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 handshake_failure alert, and SHOULD log this failure.

-The client MUST verify the proof, and if it fails to do so, MUST issue a handshake_failure alert and abort the connection.
+The client MUST verify the proof, and if it fails to do so, MUST issue a handshake\_failure alert and abort the connection (and see also {#client_error}.
 When the connection is successfully set up, the client SHOULD store the new ticket along with the corresponding pinning\_secret.

 Although this is an extension, if the client already has a ticket for a server,